sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/sn-introduction.md

 Regardless of whether the set of categories was pre-Buddhist, the Buddha treated them in his own distinctive way, emphasizing that when examined, the aggregates turn out to lack the qualities of permanence, surety, and refuge that are intrinsic to the idea of a true self.
 But our grasping and identification are strong and have been built up over a long time, so it is not enough to merely acknowledge this on an intellectual level.
 Hence in the Khandhasaṁyutta we find the core teachings emphasized again and again.
 The Buddha constantly reminds the mendicants that the aggregates lead to sorrow and despair (SN 22.7), that they are aggravating (SN 22.79), that desire for them must be given up (SN 22.137), that they are alien (SN 22.33).
 One who identifies with the aggregates is like a man who hires an assassin as a servant (SN 22.85).
 The entire collection, in fact, can be seen as a blueprint for insight meditation (*vipassanā*).

-The view that the aggregates are self is called "identity view" (*sakkāya diṭṭhi*).
+The view that the aggregates are self is called “identity view” (*sakkāya diṭṭhi*).
 It is possible to identify with any or all of the aggregates in a myriad of ways, commonly set out as twenty forms of identity view (SN 22.1, etc.).
 Identity view leashes an unenlightened person to transmigration like a dog tied to a post, pointlessly running around and around (SN 22.99).

 In this collection we find a large number of striking and lively narratives, showing how the aggregates could be a solace at the time of death, a guide to the knotty theoretical debates on identity, or a framework for insight meditation.